egc112/OpenWRT-egc-add-on/openvpn-scramble/Add OpenVPN Scramble XOR.md

 Copy all patch files to `feeds/packages/net/openvpn/patches`
 On compiling the patches are executed automatically

-Note: scramble options must be the same on client and server side!

 Usage:
 In the OpenVPN config add:
+For the tunnelblick patches (and that is what is used here) this option is:
+`scramble xormask "password"`
+For other builds use:
 `scramble "password"`
 scramble is the leftmost option name.
 This can be followed by a string which will be used to perform a simple xor operation on the packet payload.
-Note for tunnelblick (and this is what is used here) this option is:
-`scramble xormask "password"`

 However if the following are used instead, a different action will occur.
 `scramble reverse`